-Certain medications, such as nonsteroidal anti-inflammatory drugs (NSAIDs), opioids, and antidepressants, may cause constipation.
-Laxatives can help relieve and counteract the effects of constipation these drugs cause.
+Medications, such as nonsteroidal anti-inflammatory drugs (NSAIDs), opioids, and antidepressants, may cause constipation.
+Laxatives can help treat the effects of constipation these medications cause.

 One of the most common digestive complaints people of all ages in the United States and other western countries experience is constipation.
 Every year, doctors get at least 2.5 million visits for constipation.

 Some medicines taken orally can affect a person’s digestive system.
 This can make it hard for people to empty their bowels or pass hard, dry stools.